arve0/master/thesis.md

 regular time intervals (samples) and each measured sample will be saved to an image pixel.

-A *photonmultiplier tube* (PMT) is a sensor that measure photons in volts.
+A \kw{photonmultiplier tube} (PMT) is a sensor that measure photons in volts.
 The tube works by accelerating electrons that have been liberated from an electrode by incomming photons.
-The electron shower is multiplied several times by aranged electrodes inside the tube, resulting in an amplification which makes it possible to measure small amounts of light.
+The electron shower is multiplied several times by aranged electrodes inside the tube, resulting in an amplification which makes it possible to measure small amounts of light [@murphy_fundamentals_2013].

 The scanning is done by a oscillation mirror (14).
-The term non-descanned detector indicate that the light does not travel by the scanning mirror before reaching the detector.
+The term \kw{non-descanned detector} indicate that the light does not travel by the scanning mirror before reaching the detector.
 In SP8 (17) and (19) are non-descanned detectors, where (17) measure reflected light and (19) measure transmitted light.
-In [@fig:epi] the condensor, which gathers light for the non-descanned detector, is not illustrated, but it should be between the glass slide and the non-descanned detector (19).
+The condensor and aperture is not illustrated in [@fig:epi].
+Both is placed between the glass slide and the external non-descanned detector (19).
+Condensor gathers light and aperture limits the amount of light reaching the non-descanned detector.
+Higher aperture values means more opening.

 ![Internals of a Leica SP8 microscope.
 Picture from Leica SP8 brochure [@leica_microsystems_cms_gmbh_leica_2014].](figures/epi.jpg) {#fig:epi}

-The view field of a microscope is the physical area which fits inside one image.
+\kw{Field of view} is the spatial area which fits inside one image.
 The view field depends on the magnification of the objective and the scanner zoom.
 Scanner zoom is when the scanner is set to oscillate with less amplitude while still sampling at the same rate.
-As field of view is at the magnitude of \SI{1e-4}{\metre}, specimen must be moved around to image a larger area.
+As field of view is at the magnitude of
+\SI{1e-4}{\metre}, specimen must be moved around to image a larger area.
 The device that moves the specimen is called a stage.
 Here stage position, or specimen position if you like, is denoted with a upper case $X$ to distinguish it from lower case $x$ which denote image pixel position.

 \newcommand\NA{\mathit{NA}}